cyverse-archive/DE/services/apps/doc/security.md

 # Security

-None of the services in metadactyl are literally secured.
-Instead, services in Terrain provide the security and forward requests to metadactyl, which should not be accessible from outside the local network.
-In general, when a secured service in Terrain forwards requests to metadactyl, the metadactyl services are marked as secured so that the relationship between the Terrain and metadactyl services is clear.
+None of the services in apps are literally secured.
+Instead, services in Terrain provide the security and forward requests to apps, which should not be accessible from outside the local network.
+In general, when a secured service in Terrain forwards requests to apps, the apps services are marked as secured so that the relationship between the Terrain and apps services is clear.

-Generally speaking, the metadactyl services that correspond to secured services in Terrain require user credentials, which are passed to the service in query parameters.
+Generally speaking, the apps services that correspond to secured services in Terrain require user credentials, which are passed to the service in query parameters.
 The available query string parameters are: